deepakkapse/DEVOPS-TASK2-/README.md

 # DEVOPS-TASK2-
-DEVops technology
+<h1>DEVops technology</h1>

+MLOPS Task3
-MLOPS Task3 This repository is just for practise to explore more jenkins usecases in deep Here i have integrated jenkins with github and webserver
+This repository has dockerfile where we host webserver This repository is just for practise to explore more jenkins usecases in deep<br>

-Jenkins Role
+Here i have integrated jenkins with github and webserver<br>

+<h2>Jenkins Role</h2>
-The jenkins check periodically in github and if any changes committed in github.jenkins deploy it automatically into webserver
+The jenkins check periodically in github and if any changes committed in github.jenkins deploy it automatically into webserver<br>
+We have PollScm option which makes jenkins to only deploy when changes in github occurs

+<h2>In Local repo</h2>
-We have PollScm option which makes jenkins to only deploy when changes in github occurs In Local repo we have created a bash script file called "POST-COMMIT" to make automatic push to github repo by just commiting it in local repo
+we have created a bash script file called "POST-COMMIT" to make automatic push to github repo by just  commiting it in local repo